microsoft/nodejstools/Nodejs/Docs/User/AzureWebSiteGit.md

 Click on **Changes** to see your pending changes.
 Review the files that will be included in the commit, enter a comment and click **Commit**.

-**Note**: When using Git deployment, the node_modules are not checked in to the repository.
-When Azure detects a new deployment, it will automatically npm install the modules specified in package.json.
+**Note**: When using Git, by default the node_modules are checked in to the repository.
+You can choose to exclude it from the repository.
+When Azure detects a new deployment, it will automatically npm install the modules specified in package.json on the Azure machine.

 ![Team Explorer Pending Changes](Images/AzureGitPendingChanges.png)